HansonSoftware/HansonSoftware/README.md

 - &nbsp; I'm currently working on a Music-Player Web Application!
   - &nbsp; I'm using the FERN stack to build this from scratch.
-- &nbsp; Looking for a Fall/Spring internship in the Fairfax area (very open to working remotely as well)!
+- &nbsp; Looking for a Summer 2023 internship in the Fairfax area (very open to working remotely as well)

 ### 🔐 Private Repositories (GMU Projects)